jjranalli/nightwind/README.md

 ### Initialization

-To initialize nightwind, **add the following script tag to the head element of your pages**.
+To initialize nightwind on react, **add the following script tag to the head element of your pages**.

 ```js
 // React Example